iexcloud/docs/source/getting-started/production-ready-core-data.md

-# Production-Ready IEX Cloud Core Data
+# Production-Ready IEX Cloud Core Financial Data

 IEX Cloud Apperate comes with 5+ terabytes of built-in data to power fintech applications and more.
 Here are some of the data types: